codewanderlust/next-event/README.md

   out the documentation [here](https://developer.ticketmaster.com/products-and-docs/apis/getting-started/)
 - Next, I set up the backend which involved creating a project in Supabase and creating relevant tables that would be used for this small project.
 - Then I focused on the other remaining smaller details such as developing the other relevant pages that would be used.
 Setting up tests to see if the application worked as expected and also setting up Oauth sign-in to assist with authentication of users.
 - The most challenging part was trying to find an API that fits perfectly for this project.
 Most of the available APIs focused on the US and Western Europe markets and hence were not suitable for this project.
-In the future, instead of using the Discovery API, I will try to come up with some faker data to help finalize some of the remaining functionalities.
+In the future, instead of using the Discovery API, I will try to come up with some fake data to help finalize some of the remaining functionalities.

 ### 🤔 How can It be Improved